open5e/open5e/source/characters/advancement.rst

 whenever you advance in level, instead of gaining a level in your current class.
 Your levels in all your classes are added together to determine your character level.
-For example, if you have three levels in wizard and two in fighter, you’re a 5th-­level character.
+For example, if you have three levels in wizard and two in fighter, you're a 5th-­level character.

 As you advance in levels, you might primarily remain a member of your original class with just a few levels in another class, or you might change course entirely, never looking back at the class you left behind.
 You might even start progressing in a third or fourth class.
-Compared to a single-­class character of the same level, you’ll sacrifice some focus in exchange for versatility.
+Compared to a single-­class character of the same level, you'll sacrifice some focus in exchange for versatility.

 Prerequisites